-This article covers the details of how intelligence source scores are computed.
-The intelligence source score is a quantification of the total value returned by an intelligence source to a private enclave.
-We take into consideration all of the historical data within each private enclave to calculate the score.
-Whenever new data is submitted the score is recomputed.
-Now let’s jump into the details of the score.
+The source score is a quantification of the total value returned by an intelligence source to a private enclave.
+The scoring takes into consideration all of the historical data within each private enclave.
+Whenever new data is submitted, the score is recomputed.

 The score is computed based on three different IOC scores: